IdealisticAI/Documentation/BigManage.md

-### Introducing BigManage by Idealistic AI – a revolutionary software designed to streamline company communication.
-BigManage leverages AI to intelligently extract and organize information directly from user chat prompts—no menus, buttons, or traditional UI required.
-Experience seamless intercommunication like never before.
+### Introducing BigManage by Idealistic AI – the next-generation software that transforms company communication.
+Using advanced AI, BigManage intelligently extracts and organizes information straight from user chat prompts—no menus, buttons, or complicated interfaces needed.
+Enjoy effortless, seamless collaboration across your favorite platforms, including Instagram, Meta Messenger, WhatsApp, Discord, Telegram, and email.

 ## Company
 ##### To start using BigManage, you’ll need to create or join a company.
 This will be the main space where all your future content is organized and managed.